 |Whitespace||The value of the white space.
 You can set the value to be one of the four recognized XML white space characters: space, tab, CR, or LF.|

 |SignificantWhitespace||The value of the significant white space.
 You can set the value to be one of the four recognized XML white space characters: space, tab, CR, or LF.|

 Any node type not listed in the table is not a valid node type to set a value on.
 Setting a value on any other node type throws an InvalidOperationException.

-When using the ReplaceChild and RemoveChild methods, the methods return the replaced or removed node.
-This node can then be reinserted somewhere else in the DOM.
-The ReplaceChild method does two validation checks on the node being inserted into the document.
+When using the ReplaceData and RemoveChild methods, the methods return the replaced or removed node.
+This node can then be reinserted somewhere else in the XML Document Object Model (DOM).
+The ReplaceData method does two validation checks on the node being inserted into the document.
 The first check ensures that the node is becoming a child of a node that can have child nodes of its type.
 The second check ensures that the node being inserted is not an ancestor of the node it is becoming a child of.
-Violating either of these conditions throws an InvalidOperationException exception.
+Violating either of these conditions throws an InvalidOperationException.

 It is valid to add or remove a read-only child from a node that can be edited.
-However, attempts to modify the read-only node itself will throw an InvalidOperationException exception.
+However, attempts to modify the read-only node itself throws an InvalidOperationException.
 An example of this is modifying the children of an XmlEntityReference node.
 The children are read-only and cannot be modified.
 Any attempt to modify them throws an InvalidOperationException.